-If the grievance is not resolved at STEP ONE, the teacher must, within five (5) days of grievance, (c) specify the section(s) of this Agreement alleged to be violated by appropriate reference, (d) state the contention of the teacher as to these provisions, (e) indicate the relief requested, and (f) be signed by the teacher involved.
+If the grievance is not resolved at STEP ONE, the teacher must, within five (5) days of receipt of the principal's answer, submit to the principal a signed, written "Statement of Grievance."
+The "Statement of Grievance" shall (a) name the teacher involved, (b) state the facts giving rise to the grievance, (c) specify the section(s) of this Agreement alleged to be violated by appropriate reference, (d) state the contention of the teacher as to these provisions, (e) indicate the relief requested, and (f) be signed by the teacher involved.
 The principal shall give the teacher an answer in writing no later than five (5) days after receipt of the written grievance.
 If the resolution of a specific grievance affects other employees, the resolution will apply to all affected employees.